cloudflare/cloudflare-docs/content/china-network/concepts/china-dns.md

 ## When to use

-Before you enable China Authoritative DNS, you should identify that over 90% of the traffic is coming from China.
+Before you enable China Authoritative DNS, you should confirm that over 90% of the traffic is coming from China.
 After you enable China Authoritative DNS, all the global DNS requests will be routed to Cloudflare's servers in China.

 ## General setup